-As more and more public spaces open back up, it’s natural to start thinking about what it will mean for you and your family when you return to the office.
-If transitioning from working from home to returning to work in an office is weighing on your mind, you’re not alone.
+As more public spaces open back up, it’s natural to start thinking about what it will mean for you and your family when you return to the office.
+If transitioning from working from home (WFH) to returning to work in an office is weighing on your mind, you’re not alone.

 For many of us, it seems like we’ve just gotten a grasp on work-life balance and helping our kids thrive during distance learning while working from home.
 Now we’re faced with changing our routine and lifestyle again.

-Whether you’re facing returning to work full-time in an office, or on a hybrid office schedule, these 6 tips can help you set your mind at ease and make the transition as comfortable as possible.
+Whether you’re facing returning to work full-time in an office, or on a hybrid office schedule, our 6 tips can help you set your mind at ease and make the transition as comfortable as possible.

 1) Prepare your kids for how returning to work may affect daily routines

 As much as we’re all clambering to get out of the house, a big change is always bound to be a little bumpy.
 Talk to your kids about how everyone’s daily routines may change, and set up ways to communicate that help smooth the transition.

 An easy way to help the kids get comfortable with your new back-to-work routine is to set up a dry erase calendar for tracking your WFH and in-office days.
 You can easily make your own with self-laminating sheets and dry erase markers.

 For teens that can’t be pried away from their devices, a digital shared calendar is another great option.
 Google calendar is an obvious choice but there are many other great calendar apps for families out there as well.

 2) Ask policy and procedures questions: know what to expect when you return to work